Last Updated: February 3rd, 2026|23 mins

 Complete Form 8949

-List each taxable disposal with date acquired/sold and adjustments.
+List each taxable disposal with dates, proceeds, cost basis, and any required adjustments.

 Summarize on Schedule D

-Carry 8949 subtotals to Schedule D Parts I & II.
+Carry 8949 subtotals to Schedule D Parts I & II and confirm totals reconcile to your supporting reports.

 Include Income on Schedule 1